What is multiple endocrine neoplasia type 2?

 Additional screening recommendations may include:

-- Yearly blood tests for ionized calcium and parathyroid hormone levels, beginning in childhood (MEN2A)
+Yearly blood tests for ionized calcium and parathyroid hormone levels, beginning in childhood (for people with MEN2A)

-- Yearly blood tests for catecholamines and catecholamine metabolites (metanephrine and normetanephrine), beginning in childhood (MEN2A, MEN2B)
+Yearly blood tests for catecholamines and catecholamine metabolites (metanephrine and normetanephrine), beginning in childhood (for people with MEN2A and MEN2B)

 Screening guidelines may change over time as new technologies are developed and more is learned about MEN2.
-It is important to talk with your doctor about appropriate screening tests.
+It is important to talk with your health care team about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.

 What is the treatment for medullary thyroid cancer that has spread to the lymph nodes of the neck or beyond?

 Surgical resection (removal) of lymph nodes in the neck and upper chest, performed by a surgeon experienced with this technique, can result in cure in 10% to 20% of cases where there is spread to neck lymph nodes.
 Learn more about treatment options for thyroid cancer.

 Recent studies of drugs that target the RET gene have shown promise for the treatment of medullary thyroid cancer that has spread to the lymph nodes, liver, lung or other places in the body.
 Two of these compounds, vandetanib and cabozantinib, are available as a treatment option for people with progressive, metastatic medullary thyroid cancer.
 The risks and benefits of additional surgery should be discussed with a surgeon or endocrinologist experienced with this disease.
 Other promising therapies are available through participation in a clinical trial, which is a research study.
 To find clinical trials specific to your diagnosis, talk with your health care team or search online clinical trial databases now.